-To comply with s.5 of Schedule 1 of the DCR s.7 Notice, as a Strategy, each Holder will maintain suitable habitat with attributes required in the DCR s.7 Notice which will update as new WHAs that are subsequently established are subtracted from the amount.
-The amount of suitable habitat required in the DCR s.7 Notice is 160 ha total, of which 24 ha is in the timber harvesting land base, on the effective date of this FSP.
+a.
+For the purposes of the DCR s.7 Notice, as a Result or Strategy, each Holder will maintain a proportional amount of suitable habitat required in the DCR s.7 Notice which will update as new WHAs that are subsequently established are subtracted from the proportional amount.
+The proportional amount of suitable habitat required in the DCR s.7 Notice is 32.7 ha total, of which 4.9 ha is in the timber harvesting land base, on the effective date of this FSP.